honeybadger-io/honeybadger-ruby/README.md

       config.ignore_only  = ["ActiveRecord::IgnoreThisError"] # or [] to ignore no exceptions.
     end

-Subclasses of ignored classes will also be ignored, but you must ignore the actual class, rather than its name.
+Subclasses of ignored classes will also be ignored, while strings and regexps are compared with the error class name only.

 To ignore certain user agents, add in the #ignore_user_agent attribute as a string or regexp: